-But that doesn’t mean there aren’t certain steps you can take if you’re wondering how to make your Snapchat private.
+But that doesn’t mean there aren’t certain steps you can take.
 The real danger lies in not knowing it’s possible to do so.

 What’s more, said Stacy Caprio, founder of Growth Marketing, “some [Snapchat users] accept all followers, even those they don’t know.
 So even if they have a private account, it is really semipublic, since it’s available to view upon request by anyone.”
 These are important points to understand before deciding to use Snapchat.